Sleep

 OK, here we go again.

 We’re adjusting our clocks by an hour.
 And we also have to change our smoke detectors, and our carbon monoxide detectors, and our microwaves, and figure out how to change the time on our car clocks before we give up and just put them on a temperature display instead.
-Spring forward, fall back, so — technically, we gain an hour of sleep this weekend, when we switch from daylight saving time back to standard time.
+Spring forward, fall back, so — technically, we gain an hour of sleep when we switch from daylight saving time back to standard time.

 Getting another hour of sleep should be good news, right?
 Mostly, yes.

-Most of us will rejoice at that extra hour of sleep and the extra hour of sunshine in the morning, and it is the perfect time to set up or reestablish some healthier sleeping habits, Malow says.
+Most of us will rejoice at that extra hour of sleep and the extra hour of sunshine in the morning, and it is the perfect time to set up or reestablish some healthier sleeping habits, Malow said.

 “If you go to bed at 11 o’clock now, you can go to bed at 10 and it will feel like 11.
-This is a time to for people to recalibrate their clocks in a healthy way,” she says.
+This is a time to for people to recalibrate their clocks in a healthy way,” she said.

 Our bodies have a 24-hour circadian rhythm that naturally follows the sun.
 That internal body clock doesn’t really care what any of your external clocks say (although your boss certainly will).
 It won’t be a tough transition for most of us with that delicious extra hour of sleep we get each November.
 It’s the advent of daylight saving time in the spring, when we lose that hour, that we really have to watch out for.